gravity-ui/uikit/src/components/Loader/README.md

 <!--/GITHUB_BLOCK-->

-S – Small size, used when standard loader is too big.
+S: Small size, used when the regular loader is too large.

-M – Medium (basic size), used in most cases.
+M: Medium (basic) size, used in most cases.

-L – Large size, used when standard loader is too small.
+L: Large size, used when the regular loader is too small.

 ## Properties